 Housing costs in Gypsum are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Gypsum is a blue-collar town, with 36.16% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Gypsum is a town of professionals, managers, and construction workers and builders.
-There are especially a lot of people living in Gypsum who work in management occupations (17.30%), teaching (9.69%), and office and administrative support (6.84%).
+Gypsum is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Gypsum is a town of managers, construction workers and builders, and professionals.
+There are especially a lot of people living in Gypsum who work in management occupations (19.64%), healthcare (7.77%), and food service (7.65%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.33% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Gypsum telecommute to their jobs.
+Overall, about 8.11% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Gypsum is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The overall education level of Gypsum citizens is substantially higher than the typical US community, as 33.79% of adults in Gypsum have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Gypsum citizens is substantially higher than the typical US community, as 30.33% of adults in Gypsum have at least a bachelor's degree.

-The per capita income in Gypsum in 2022 was $39,207, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
-This equates to an annual income of $156,828 for a family of four.
+The per capita income in Gypsum in 2022 was $49,786, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
+This equates to an annual income of $199,144 for a family of four.
 However, Gypsum contains both very wealthy and poor people as well.

 Gypsum is an extremely ethnically-diverse town.
 The people who call Gypsum home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Gypsum, accounting for 58.77% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Gypsum, accounting for 55.43% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Gypsum residents report their race to be White, followed by Asian.
-Important ancestries of people in Gypsum include German, Scottish, European, Polish, and English.
+Important ancestries of people in Gypsum include Scottish, German, Swedish, Italian, and English.

 The most common language spoken in Gypsum is English.
 Other important languages spoken here include Spanish and Italian.